Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

+We show the 95\% confidence level (CI) for both the MC simulation and the QAE variants.
+Despite comparable sizes, QAE requires only a quarter of the number of samples due to better scaling.

-It's important to highlight that the estimates obtained from the MC+QC and QSBO evaluations are inherently distinct, given their execution on different platforms.
-While the former operates on a classical device utilizing classical samples, the latter runs on a noisy quantum (fake) backend, employing quantum samples defined as $2^{n}$, where $n$ represents the number of evaluation qubits or the power of the Grover operator.
-Notably, these parameters are determined differently in IQAE \cite{iter} and MLQAE \cite{raymond}.
-To enable QAE on an actual quantum computer, additional enhancements are imperative, such as prolonged coherence times and improved gate fidelities.
-These advancements are crucial for ensuring the precision and dependability of quantum computations in practical real-world scenarios.
+Note that the estimates and the CIs of the MC and the QAE evaluations are not subject to the same level comparison, while the former operates on a classical device utilizing classical samples, the latter runs on a quantum simulator, employing quantum samples defined as $2^{n}$, where $n$ represents the number of evaluation qubits or the power of the Grover operator.
+To run QAE on an actual quantum computer, additional improvements are required, such as long coherence times and improved gate fidelity.
+These are crucial for ensuring the precision and dependability of quantum computations in practical real-world scenarios.